abdulbaqi/abdulbaqi.github.io/_posts/2017-09-28-flask-on-heroku.md

 ## Heroku is not nonsense

 The founder of Heroku invented this Japanese theme name by merging *heroic* and *haiku*.
-This nonsensical meaningless work after all proved to be very useful for web developers.
+This nonsensical meaningless word after all proved to be very useful for web developers.

 There are many other ways to deploy your flask apps to the world.
 Amazon has a wide range of free tire offerings.
 I have wasted some time trying that with no success.
 The problem is always importing `pandas` package in the remote servers.
 Please let me know if you were successful to deploy a flask app that has pandas on AWS.
 I would love to know how to do that.

-[Somebody](https://gist.github.com/nicolashery/3680445) pointed out a nice trick as a workaround similar problem in Heroku.
+[Somebody](https://gist.github.com/nicolashery/3680445) pointed out a nice trick as a workaround to similar problem in Heroku.
 Just have Heroku first install `numpy` and then `pandas` in two separate deployments.

 Here are the steps for a typical Heroku setup: